bourgeois-radical/speech4tracking/README.md

 (e.g. Coffeine, Creatine, Ashwagandha etc.), specific activities (e.g. sport, work, amount of sleeping time etc.), medications (e.g. antihypertensives etc.) on their blood pressure and heart rates.
-This functionality is especially valuable for individuals sensitive to changes in blood pressure and who are curious about, which activities, dietary supplements or medications can effect it.
+This functionality is especially valuable for individuals sensitive to changes in blood pressure and who are curious about, which activities, dietary supplements or medications are effecting it.

 ## Why Speech4Tracking?

 **A Novel Approach:**

-As of our research, we haven't identified any existing applications that offer the convenience of voice-input for blood pressure and heart rate monitoring.
+As of our research, we haven't identified any existing applications that offer the convenience of voice-input for blood pressure and heart rate monitoring with hypothesis testing.
 This approach promises to make health tracking more accessible and efficient for users.
 Given that a generic blood pressure monitor lacks internet connectivity, users must find a way to transfer their readings to a computer.
 With speech input, you can simply vocalize the readings displayed on the monitor after each measurement, eliminating the